AndieWill510/tinydoor/Options/096-the-side-hustle-is-not-a-solution-to-the-hostile-room.md

 ## Doorway

-The advice sounds like freedom.
+The advice sounds like freedom:

-Go freelance.
+> Go freelance

-Work from home.
+> Work from home

-Start your own thing.
+> Start your own thing

-Be your own boss.
+> Be your own boss

-The nine-to-five was not made for you.
+> The nine-to-five was not made for you

-The office is too loud anyway.
+> The office is too loud anyway

-The meetings are too much.
+> The meetings are too much

-The lights are too bright.
+> The lights are too bright

-The people are too confusing.
+> The people are too confusing

-The review system rewards the wrong things.
+> The review system rewards the wrong things

 So the side hustle looks like a door.

-More control.
+> More control.

-Your own schedule.
+> Your own schedule.

-Fewer forced smiles.
+> Fewer forced smiles.

-Less office noise.
+> Less office noise.

 Then the other costs arrive.

-No floor.
+> No floor.

-No backup.
+> No backup.

-No paid recovery.
+> No paid recovery.

-No colleague who can cover when capacity drops.
+> No colleague who can cover when capacity drops.

-No structure that has to change.

 Only you, the market, and the bill.